Building A House Vs. Buying A House: Which Is Better For You?

 On the other hand, existing homes can have their own problems.
-For instance, the energy efficiency of older homes is often less than newer homes, which can lead to higher utilities.
+For instance, the energy efficiency of older homes is often less compared to newer homes, which can lead to higher utility bills.
 They also may have older roofs and can have underlying pest or mold problems.
 Not to mention, older home systems could mean you should invest in home warranties.

 Pros And Cons Of Buying An Existing Home

 Buying an existing home has its benefits and drawbacks.
 There’s a reason most people buy existing homes: they’re more affordable.
 Read on to learn more pros and some cons of buying an existing house.

 Pros Of Buying An Existing Home

 - Timing: Whether you’re moving to take a new job or just looking to upgrade from your current home, you can move into an existing home much faster.
 After you go through the mortgage process and closing, you’re set to move in.
-You don’t have to wait.
 This is especially helpful for people relocating for a new job or a family with children who will be starting at a new school and spare time is limited.

 - Awareness: What you see is what you get.
 You’ve done your research, you’ve checked out the neighborhood and inspected the house inside and out.
 You know exactly what you’re getting.
 The floor plan and layout of the existing home isn’t going to change.

-- Flipping: If you purchase a home and make upgrades, you can turn around and sell it for a profit.
+- Flipping: If you purchase a home and make upgrades, you can flip it and sell it for a profit.
 Depending on how time-consuming and expensive the upgrades are, it could be well worth your time to consider this option.